 My primary goal was to build an emergency fund.
 I wanted to have money set aside in case something happened like I lost my job or a major medical expense came up.

-An easy way to calculate an appropriate emergency fund is to multiply your average monthly spending by 6.
+An easy way to calculate an appropriate emergency fund is to multiply your average monthly budget by 6.
 This would give you 6 months of funds to live off of in an emergency.

 However, you may be just starting to work on reducing your spending and improving your finances.
 Your average monthly spending is probably a lot more than you may need to spend to just ‘survive’ in an emergency.
 In this case, focus on keeping just enough money to cover the essential categories: